drugarim/dave-s-website/README.md

 ## Deployment

 The project can be deployed through:
-1. Lovable's built-in deployment feature
-2. Manual deployment to platforms like Netlify
+1. Deployed through Netlify with Supabase as the database

 ## Environment Variables